mitmath/18338/README.md

 ## Homeworks

 There will be a few homeworks to start class off including access to the course textbook (being written) where comments are being asked for.
-Submit your homework via canvas.mit.edu
+Submit your homework via canvas.mit.edu.
+If you are not enrolled in 18338 canvas, please email sw2030@mit.edu

 |#|Due| Reading| Link |
 |-|---|----|------|